FaZeDrug/cse15l-lab-reports/labreport3.md

             Lee H. Hamilton, vice chair
 ```

-This use of -v with grep searches for lines in the file `stringsearch-data/technical/911report/preface.txt` that do not contain the string "we".
+This use of -v with grep searches for lines in the file `stringsearch-data/technical/911report/preface.txt` and prints the lines that do not contain the string "we".

 # 2) `-i` to perform a case-insensitive search